-The School Construction Grant Fund was created by the General Assembly to provide funding assistance to localities for school construction and maintenance needs.
-Localities may receive grants from this fund based on a point system created by the General Assembly to be calculated and awarded by the Board of Education.
-The current biennial budget provides \$450 million in FY 2022 for the program until the intended source of revenue, the Gaming Proceeds Fund, has

-24 sufficient resources to fund this initiative.

-The School Construction Grant Fund should continue to be funded by the State at the current rate 25 of \$450 million annually or higher until the Gaming Proceeds Fund has sufficient resources to 26 ensure any locality with enough points to qualify may receive a grant.
-Further, revenue in the 27 28 Gaming Proceeds Fund should be used for the School Construction Grant Fund consistent with 29 the Code of Virginia.
+- 14 The School Construction Grant Fund was created by the General Assembly to provide funding - assistance to localities for school construction and maintenance needs.
+Localities may receive - grants from this fund based on a point system created by the General Assembly to be calculated - and awarded by the Board of Education.
+In the 2022-2024 biennium the state provided \$450 - million for the program because the intended source of revenue, the Gaming Proceeds Fund, - 19 lacked sufficient resources to fund this initiative. - 20 The School Construction Grant Fund should continue to be funded by the State at the current rate - of \$450 million annually or higher until the Gaming Proceeds Fund has sufficient resources to - 22 ensure any locality with enough points to qualify may receive a grant.
+Further, revenue in the - 23 Gaming Proceeds Fund should be used for the School Construction Grant Fund consistent with - the Code of Virginia.